pereznetworks/WeatherX/README.md

   - implementing Server-Side-Rendering for the WeatherX front-end app.

   - Goal: Switch to SSR, will bring many benefits, below I list a few
-    - front-end will more closely align with Best Practices, can implement better Security, better performance
+    - front-end will more closely align with Best Practices,
+    - can implement better Security, better performance
-    - front-end and back-end can be merged into run as 1 server
+    - front-end and back-end can be merged, run as 1 server

 # Steps to Complete